You asked about...

 Return from Practice Swing to Golf Rules

-Return from Practice Swing to Golf Basics for Women
+Return from this page to Golf Basics for Women